hotwax/oms-documentation/adoc/flows/carriers/guatex.md

 #### **Constraints:**
 - **Length:** 1 character (S or N)

-> With a lot of failures and nothing working, I started to translate back to spanish and eventually figured out that 'S/N' are the default indicators in that language.
+> With a lot of failures and nothing working, I started to translate back to spanish and eventually figured out that 'S/N' are the default indicators in that language. - Arvind Singh Tomar

 ---